bcharlier/HMMA238/Courses/Intro-Python/tp.md

 ## The standard libraries and its packages

  * Python functions are organized by *modules*
- * Python Standard Library : package collection  to access standard functions (low level), such as call the OS (operating system), file management, string management, web interface, etc.
+ * Python Standard Library : package collection to access standard functions (low level), such as call to the OS (operating system), file management, string management, web interface, etc.

 ### References